Clifton Smith (return specialist): Virginia Destroyers

 Smith was signed by the Virginia Destroyers of the United Football League on June 7, 2011.

 Calgary Stampeders

 Smith was signed by the Calgary Stampeders of the Canadian Football League on September 14, 2013.
 Smith was activated from the practice roster October 11, 2013 and suited up for his first CFL game against the BC Lions.
 He made an instant contribution returning the opening kickoff 54 yards.
 Smith scored his first CFL touchdown in the third quarter on a 6-yard pass from Kevin Glenn.
 He was released by the Stampeders on November 18, 2013.

 Personal

-Smith's younger brother, Brandon Breazell, was a wide receiver at UCLA.
 Smith also has two sisters, Nichole and Brianna Smith.
 His parents' names are Roxanne Wright and Clifton Smith, Sr. In his spare time, Smith has said that he enjoys playing video games, sleeping and buying shoes.
 On his Fresno State biography, Smith lists his favorite athlete as Deion Sanders.

 Smith often goes by the nickname "Peanut", used extensively by both teammates and fans.